Alcohol bottles on the table and a drunken person laying on the bed

 • Don’t mix drinks.
 Mixing different types of alcohol can rapidly bring up BAC levels and make us intoxicated much more quickly than if we stick to one kind only.
 Mixing drinks may also cause us to consume a larger amount of alcohol in a short period of time.

 • Hydrate, hydrate, hydrate.
-Does water make you drunk more easily?
-It’s actually quite the opposite!
-So for every alcoholic drink you have, try consuming a full glass of water.
+For every alcoholic drink you have, try consuming a full glass of water.
 This helps us stay hydrated, and it limits the amount of alcohol we consume.
 It also gives our liver time to break down the alcohol.
 Even moderate levels of alcohol cause dehydration, and drinking water can slow this effect down.

 • Eat something.
 It’s best not to drink on an empty stomach, so make sure to eat beforehand, or have a snack while you’re drinking.
 As we’ve discussed, food slows the processing of alcohol.
 Eating can also help us drink at a slower rate, since we’re doing something in addition to drinking.